Continuum-wise hyperbolicity, periodic shadowing, and measures of maximal entropy: Introduction

 \section{Introduction}

 Hyperbolicity is a central notion in the study of chaotic dynamical systems, which originated from works of Anosov \cite{A} and Smale \cite{S} as a source of chaotic dynamics (on compact spaces).
 Hyperbolic systems have reasonably well-understood dynamics from both topological and statistical aspects.
-One of the important features of hyperbolic systems is the existence of the unique measure of maximal entropy, which was proved independently by Bowen \cite{B} and Margulis \cite{M} using distinct techniques.
+Among many important results is the Spectral Decomposition Theorem \cite{S} which decomposes the non-wandering set as a finite number of disjoint elementary sets that are compact and periodic sets satisfying expansiveness, shadowing, and specification properties.
+One important feature of hyperbolic elementary sets is the existence of the unique measure of maximal entropy, which was proved independently by Bowen \cite{B} and Margulis \cite{M} using distinct techniques.
 The nature of Bowen's proof is more topological, to some extent independent of direct estimates of rate of expansions provided by hyperbolicity.
 In fact, Bowen's proof enables construction of a measure of maximal entropy for expansive homeomorphisms on compact metric spaces, satisfying the periodic specification property (and the measure is unique in that case).
-These assumptions are satisfied, in particular, for (mixing) topologically hyperbolic homeomorphisms, that are homeomorphisms which are expansive and satisfy the shadowing property (see a monograph Aoki and Hiraide \cite{AH} for more information on topological hyperbolicity).
+These assumptions are satisfied, in particular, for (mixing) topologically hyperbolic homeomorphisms, that are homeomorphisms which are expansive and satisfy the shadowing property (see the monograph Aoki and Hiraide \cite{AH} for more information on topological hyperbolicity).

 Since the ``Beyond Hyperbolicity'' article of Shub and Smale \cite{SS}, many distinct generalizations of hyperbolicity were considered and many results regarding existence of a measure of maximal entropy for these notions were obtained; for partially hyperbolic diffeomorphisms see for example \cite{BFSV,CFT,CFT2,CPZ,HHTU,KT,RT,U,UVY}, and for expansive systems beyond the specification property see \cite{CT,CT2}.
 On the other hand, examples of systems without measures of maximal entropy were discussed in \cite{Bu} and \cite{M}.
 In the case of non-expansive systems, when only shadowing is assumed, still some strong results about entropy can be obtained \cite{MO,LO}, however distinguishing between cases with or without measure of maximal entropy is a challenging problem in general.
 It is possible to find ergodic measures with entropy approaching any number $c<h(f)$ and converging in weak* topology, but unfortunately, this does not transfer onto existence of measures of maximal entropy, neither is sufficient to force existence of periodic points.
 Therefore it seems that some additional properties are needed to ensure existence of such objects, yet weaker than expansivity to go beyond the class of hyperbolic maps.